shirashiki/datascience/rproject/README.md

 - Add the Activity labels to merged data frame (task 3)
 - Renames columns with meaningful names (task 4)
 - Saves the tidy dataset with all data to FirstTidyData.txt, in working directory
-- Saves the submission summary data set as SubmissionTidyData.txt in working directory.
+- Saves the submission summary data set as SubmissionTidyData.txt in working directory (Task 5)

 Notes: